CU-ESIIL/wildcard-topic-innovation-summit-2025__20/docs/index.md

 ## Day 1 — Define & Explore
 ### Our product 📣
-- A dashboard/interactive search tool to more easily comb through 2,400 Environmental Impact Statement/Assessment documents from the US Forest Service.
+- A dashboard/interactive search tool to more easily comb through 2,400 Environmental Impact Statement/Assessment documents from the US Forest Service, US NRC, BLM, etc.

 ### Our question(s) 📣
 - How can we create a tool for non-technical tribal decision-makers to access and understand meaningful information about extractive activities in the HeSapa through EIAs?